 Start in the backlog column by creating separate Post-it stickies with each task you or your project team need to complete.

-Basically you will take the project task list and break it down into small, medium, and large tasks using this criteria:
+Basically, you will take the project task list and break it down into small, medium, and large tasks using these criteria:

 - Small – Usually multiple small tasks can be complete in a day.

 - Medium – Often medium tasks can be completed in a day.

 - Large – Large tasks can usually take up to a week. (break up large tasks into smaller or medium tasks when possible)

 Tip: Once all the tasks are created, only assign tasks that can be completed by the staff doing to work.

 One Task at a Time